RealBugBear/Bugbear/README.md

 - Modular services (`SessionRepository`, `ExerciseRepository`, `SyncService`, `ProfileService`) plus stores such as the `ProgressStore` that keep UI widgets declarative and easy to test.
 - Localisation scaffolding (`lib/l10n/*.arb`) prepared for English and German with the shared `appName` key.

+### Dashboard Experience
+The home screen now centres on the **Core progress line** instead of the legacy calendar.
+The refreshed dashboard delivers:

+- A responsive header that announces the tracked week, completion ratio, and golden-day streaks.
+- A tappable seven-day progress bar with accessibility hints that respect system "Reduce Motion" preferences and provide haptic/audio feedback hooks.
+- Inline stats tiles for planned, completed, and outstanding reflection days plus contextual CTAs to start training or plan the next week.
+- A reflection card that surfaces pending follow-ups and invites users to catch up without leaving the dashboard.

+All copy is provided through the new localisation strings (`intl_en.arb`, `intl_de.arb`), and the previous calendar view and its alt texts were removed to reduce duplication.

 ## Getting Started